floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_kerberos.md

 {% include toc.md %}

-## Static configuration in elasticsearch.yml
+## Prerequisites

-Due to the nature of Kerberos, you need to define some (static) settings in `opensearch.yml`/`elasticsearch.yml`, and some in `sgconfig.yml`.
+To use Kerberos with Search Guard, you need matching `krb5.conf` and keytab files for your Kerberos installation.
+Due to the nature of Kerberos, you need to define some (static) settings in `opensearch.yml`/`elasticsearch.yml`.
+This means that a cluster restart is necessary to peform the configuration.

+## Search Guard setup

+### Static configuration

 In `opensearch.yml`/`elasticsearch.yml`, you need to define: